MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-compare.md

     FirstN
 ```

-The query now folds and generates the following ODBC command text in the *".diagnostics"* file:
+The query now folds and generates the following ODBC command text in the .diagnostics file:

 ```json
 [